 - Oven (Best Method): 375°F for 10 minutes until warmed through.

-- Skillet: Reheat over medium heat with a little oil for extra crispiness.
+- Skillet: Reheat over medium heat with a little oil for extra crispiness until heated through.

 - Air Fryer: 375°F for 5-7 minutes.